Stranger on the Third Floor

-Stranger on the Third Floor is a 1940 American film noir directed by Boris Ingster and starring Peter Lorre, John McGuire, Margaret Tallichet, and Charles Waldron, and featuring Elisha Cook Jr. It was written by Frank Partos.
+Stranger on the Third Floor is a 1940 American film noir directed by Boris Ingster in his directorial debut and starring Peter Lorre, John McGuire, Margaret Tallichet, and Charles Waldron, and featuring Elisha Cook Jr. It was written by Frank Partos.
 Modern research has shown that Nathanael West wrote the final version of the screenplay, but was uncredited.

 Stranger on the Third Floor is often cited as the first "true" film noir of the classic period (1940–1959), though other films that fit the genre such as Rebecca and They Drive by Night were released earlier.
 Nonetheless, it has many of the hallmarks of film noir: an urban setting, heavy shadows, diagonal lines, voice-over narration, a dream sequence, low camera angles shooting up multi-story staircases, and an innocent protagonist desperate to clear himself after being falsely accused of a crime.

 Plot

 Reporter Michael Ward is the key witness in a murder trial.
 His evidence – that he saw the accused, Joe Briggs, standing over the body of a man in a diner – is instrumental in having Briggs found guilty.

 Afterwards, Ward's fiancée Jane begins worrying that Ward may not have been correct in what he saw; eventually Ward becomes haunted by this question.

 One evening, outside his room in the house where he lives, Ward sees an odd-looking stranger.
 He chases this man down the stairs and out the front door where Ward loses track of him.
 Ward feels that his neighbor, a man he hates, may have been killed by the stranger.
 Ward has a terrifying dream in which the neighbor is indeed murdered and he comes under suspicion.

 It turns out the neighbor was killed the same way as the man in the diner.
 Ward finds the body, notifies police and points out the similarities in the two murders.
 He is arrested and, in order to clear him, Jane sets out to find the strange man.